2049foundation/clickhouse-haskell/README.md

 **Clickhouse-haskell**
 ======================
 ClickHouse Haskell Driver with HTTP and native (TCP) interface support.
 Support both insert and ordinary query.
+This project has been heavily referenced from the python version.
+Link: https://github.com/mymarilyn/clickhouse-driver

 **Features**
 ========